atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 ![](images/equations/MLR-deriv-3.png)

-As shown above, we now have an estimate for the ideal weights.
+As shown above, we now have an estimate for the ideal weights in the context of multi-linear regression.
+We can use this estimate to create a model that accurately describes the relationship between the independent variables and the dependent output variable.